Technische Hochschule OWL: Technology and Knowledge transfer

 In 2010, the Centrum Industrial IT (CIIT) was established on the campus in Lemgo as part of a public-private partnership.
-As an registered association the CIIT is an independent research and transfer centre that aims to shape industrial automation technologies.
+As a registered association the CIIT is an independent research and transfer centre that aims to shape industrial automation technologies.
 More than 350 experts from companies and research institutions work under one roof.
 CIIT, together with the university institute inIT and the Fraunhofer IOSB-INA, forms one of the three regional centres of the leading edge technology cluster "Intelligent Technical Systems Ostwestfalen-Lippe (it's OWL)", which prevailed as the BMBF's excellence cluster in the third round of funding at the beginning of 2012.